ishtiaquex32/Tumor-Grading/README.md

-This is the code for ResNet 3D.
+This is the general code for ResNet 3D.